-There were four other files, terminal cancer patients who were wealthy enough to pay but unlike Mary, they had not yet signed up for the trial.
-Onto their discs, he wrote: “MARK,” “MATTHEW,” “LUKE,” and “JOHN.”.
+There were four other files, terminal cancer patients who were wealthy enough to pay but had not yet signed up for the trial.
+On their discs, he wrote: “MARK,” “MATTHEW,” “LUKE,” and “JOHN.”.

-As for Soria’s choice of Biblical names, plenty of rich people with savior complexes dabbled in the medical field.
-His job — ignoring religious superstition — was to make recommendations to Soria’s machine learning and artificial intelligence team — to help the individual patient’s immune system combat the dynamic genetics of cancer.
-Feeding medical data into the computer at night — from blood and biopsy results to advanced imaging — he investigated how each tumor evolved.
+As for Soria’s choice of Biblical names, he figured that plenty of rich people with savior complexes dabbled in the medical field.
+His job, ignoring religious superstition, was to make recommendations to Soria’s machine learning and artificial intelligence team — to help the individual patient’s immune system combat the dynamic genetics of cancer.
+Feeding medical data into the computer, from blood and biopsy results to imaging, he sleuthed how each tumor evolved.

 The ingenious metamorphoses of cancer, from a single cell to its changing hide-and-seek organization of millions within the victim’s body, became targets for the Drukker’s AI in games that pitted the disease against vaccines.
-His aim was precision medicine for a terminally ill patient to experience remission, possibly cure, and to die one day of something besides cancer.
+His aim: precision medicine for the terminally ill patient to have remission, even cure, and then die one day of something besides cancer.

-His breathing became shallow.
-Heart pounding, he slipped the five glass bars into a case that he dropped into his backpack.
+Heart pounding, breathing shallow, he slipped the five glass bars into a case he dropped into his backpack.

 Next to the supercomputer housing, a frayed notebook swung like a hanged man from a nail.
-In it, his fellow scientists scribbled their times for reservations to use the Drukker computer.
-Their illegible writing often caused feuds about schedules, but no one wanted to use the computer in the graveyard hours he now worked in.
+In it, his fellow scientists scribbled their times for reservations to use the Drukker.
+Their illegible writing often caused feuds about schedules, but no one wanted to use the machine in the graveyard hours he worked in.
 He scribbled his name into blank spaces for next week’s schedule.

-His Soria phone gave a new notification from David Campbell, the contractor to transport the data storage discs to the African desert state of Saburia, where Soria had built a new clinic.
+His Soria phone showed a new notification from David Campbell.
+Campbell was also a scientist.
+He was going to transport the data storage discs to the African desert state of Saburia, where Soria had built a new clinic.

-Garcia texted the other scientist back that he was taking the drives to a hiding place in the Pandolf hospital complex.
-Tomorrow, he would leave Campbell a hand-drawn paper map with directions to the location.
+Garcia texted Campbell back that he would place the drives in a hiding place in the Pandolf hospital complex and leave him a hand-drawn paper map with directions to find them.

 “Look forward to going to Africa myself one day,” Garcia dictated into his phone.

-“Saburia is fiery hot,” Campbell replied.
+“Saburia is fiery hot,” replied Campbell.
 “Nothing to do but work, you would like that.
-Buying the Drukker computer shows Soria is investing in your Terminator T-cells.”
+Buying the Drukker shows Soria is investing in your Terminator T-cells.”

-“Wish I could go now, away from little minds who rule my life here,” Garcia said.
+“Wish I could go now, away from little minds who rule my life here.”